 Fraudsters may copy our websites and change the information.
 They may change our warnings pages so it looks like scam firms are authorised by us.

 These cloned websites can be very convincing, with links and contact information copied from our actual website.

 To make sure a website is genuine, you should check the address (URL) that appears in the address bar at the top of the webpage.

 If you’re on our website, it should always begin with https://www.fca.org.uk or https://register.fca.org.uk/s/ for the Financial Services Register.

 Scammers can make our switchboard numbers – 020 7066 1000, 0300 500 8082 and 0800 111 6768 – appear in your caller ID.
 This is known as number spoofing.

 To protect yourself, don’t give out any personal information following an incoming call and don’t call back using the contact details the callers provide.

 More fake communication scams

+You should also be wary of emails or calls claiming to be from HMRC.
 For more information, see HMRC’s examples of phishing emails.